List of Bologna metro stations

 The following was a list of stations on the Metropolitana di Bologna, an old project of underground in Bologna.
-The project of the underground had stalled after a dispute between Regione Emilia-Romagna, the local government and the central government.
+The project of the underground had stalled after a dispute between the regional government of Emilia-Romagna, the local government and the central government.
 A new project has been approved in 2007 and is now partially funded by the Government.
 On October 13, 2009 the municipal government decided to use a project financing strategy in order to provide for a quick start of the works.
 The new project originally included an overground segment.
 On October 15, 2009 the idea of building a partially overground system was abandoned, and the system is probably going to be entirely underground.